 RESULT: This game is highly effective if you want to foster great communication and interpretation among your employees.
 Consequently, it also gives every employee to hone their leadership skills while giving out directions to their team members on how to solve the task.

 OBJECTIVE: Gets people to interact with colleagues they haven’t met before.
-The purpose of this game is to make people aware of how they stereotype and categorise people based on characteristics.
+The purpose of this game is to make people aware of how they stereotype and categorize people based on characteristics.

 TIME: 20-30 minutes

-RESULT: The game highlights on both how people treat us and we treat them based on stereotypes and characteristics.
+RESULT: The game highlights how people treat us and we treat them based on stereotypes, and characteristics.
 It is also a great ice breaker game for people who haven’t met yet to interact and get to know each other.

-OBJECTIVE: Develops a number of skills like strategy, negotiation, problem solving.
+OBJECTIVE: Develops several skills like strategy, negotiation, problem-solving.
 It also tests your employees’ communication and leadership skills.

 TIME: 45 minutes-1 hour